abdullah12q/QuickBite-Web-App/README.md

 1- Be sure that your path end is QuickBite-Web-App/Front-End 2- in terminal (ctrl + `) run the following commands, 3- npm i
-4- npm i react-router-dom eslint-plugin-react react-hot-toast @tanstack/react-query yup tailwindcss @tailwindcss/vite react-icons formik
+4- npm i react-router-dom eslint-plugin-react react-hot-toast @tanstack/react-query yup tailwindcss @tailwindcss/vite react-icons formik framer-motion
 5- to run the web app on the browser run the following command, 6- npm run dev